Andrew Caldwell (actor): Career

 Caldwell appeared on Hannah Montana in its second season in the recurring role of Thor, a new kid from Minnesota that Jackson befriends, in 2007.
 He played the bully, Bubba Bixby, in the 2007 Nickelodeon movie, Shredderman Rules.
 He provided the voice of Howard Weinerman on the 2012–2015 Disney XD animated series Randy Cunningham: 9th Grade Ninja.

 Caldwell has had small roles in several films, including Transformers and Drillbit Taylor starring Owen Wilson.
 He had a starring role in the 2008 comedy film College alongside Drake Bell.
 Caldwell co-starred in the 2013 independent teen comedy Geography Club.

 In late 2016 Caldwell was cast in a recurring role on the third season of the CW television series iZombie, playing the role of Harley Jones an anti-government extremist.

 In 2021, Caldwell provided the voice of Frank Spicer in the Arkane Lyon and Bethesda game, Deathloop.

-In November 2024, he was cast in a recurring role on the upcoming superhero series Spider-Noir.
+In November 2024, he was cast in a recurring role on the superhero series Spider-Noir.